-Once Woken-up the Telit CE910-SL proceeds with the chosen action that can be any of the following options:
+Once Woken-up the Telit CE910 Series proceeds with the chosen action that can be any of the following options:

-- Issue an unsolicited code "+CALA: <user_text>" on the serial port until a 90s timeout expires or a special Wake-up command is received. - Play an Alarm tone until a 90s timeout expires or a special Wake-up command is received. - Rise pin GPIO6 until a 90s timeout expires or a special Wake-up command is received. - Any combination of these actions.
+- Issue an unsolicited code "+CALA: <user_text>" on the serial port until a 90s timeout expires or a special Wake-up command is received. - Play an Alarm tone until a 90s timeout expires or a special Wake-up command is received. - Rise pin GPIO6 until a 90s timeout expires or a special Wake-up command is received.